uber/tchannel/docs/hyperbahn.md

 Any services that a pure tchannel server should set `hardFail` to true.
-This means that if hyperbahnClient cannot register after the `registrationTimeout` (default 5 seconds).
+This means that if hyperbahnClient cannot register after the `registrationTimeout` (default 5 seconds) it will emit an error event.

-Not being able to register with hyperbahn is a fatal exception
+Not being able to register with hyperbahn is a fatal exception.

 ### `hyperbahnClient.register()`